sammorton11/ai_image_processing_server/README.md

 # Plant Defiency AI Detection Application

-This Flask web application leverages Google's Generative AI capabilities to process images of plants with deficiencies.
+This application leverages Google's Generative AI capabilities to process images of plants with deficiencies.
 It provides two endpoints, one for handling image URLs and another for image files.

-(Recently added the go server)
+Recently added the go server which is becoming the primary server.

 ## Dependencies